 Sustainable Macleod aims to build a resilient local community, encouraging residents to shop locally, produce and share their own food, use environmentally-friendly transport and undertake other activities to promote sustainability.

-Starting late March 2017 we will be building a Wood Fired Oven “Pizza” but we can cook of course bread and roast meats in addition to Pizza’s.
-We will need to pour a concrete slab and build a base with a suspended slab before we order our professional Kit from Melbourne Fire Bricks.
+Begun in late March 2017 we have been building a Wood Fired Oven “Pizza” but we can cook of course bread and roast meats in addition to Pizzas.
+Following the pouring of a concrete slab and a base with a suspended slab we are now working on the professional Kit from Melbourne Fire Bricks.

 As this is a Major Project it will take up to 6 months to complete.